 Disabled Student Programs & Services

-Disabled Student Programs & Services Disabled Student Programs and Services is a mandated, state funded program which assists students who have any qualifying type of disabling condition.
+Disabled Student Programs & Services is a mandated, state funded program which assists students who have any qualifying type of disabling condition.
 Services are available for students who have verifiable mobility, visual, hearing, speech, brain injury, psychological and other disabilities.
 These services assist students in obtaining their educational, vocational and employment goals.
 We have three special programs to serve our students: High Tech Center, Learning Disabilities Lab, and Adaptive Physical Education.

 Support Services Include: